Baylor vs LSU Prediction — AI Finds CAN'T MISS CFB Lines & Props (Dec 31)

 Baylor vs. LSU Odds

-AI algorithm Remi is pouring through mountains of stats on each team.
+AI algorithm Remi is pouring through loads of data on each line.
 In fact, anytime the Baylor vs LSU trends are analyzed, there’s always several intriguing angles to key in on.
-Not to mention games played at extreme temps rarely follow normal, predictable betting trends.
+Not to mention games played at extreme altitude seemingly never follow normal, predictable patterns.

 Baylor vs LSU Opening Odds